SchmollerLab/Cell_ACDC/README.md

 4. Create a virtual environment with the command `conda create -n acdc python=3.9`
 5. Upgrade pip with the command `python -m pip install --upgrade pip`
 6. Activate the environment `conda activate acdc`
-7. Install Cell-ACDC with the command `pip install cellacdc`
+7. Install Cell-ACDC with the command `pip install cellacdc`.
+Note that if you know you are going to **need tensorflow** (for segmentation models like YeaZ) you can run the command `pip install "cellacdc[all]"`, or `pip install tensorflow` before or after installing Cell-ACDC.

 ## Installation using Pip